PrioritySoftware/PrioritySoftware.github.io/_general/ODBC.md

 In order to improve performance, the ODBC driver caches to memory all metadata once it is received from the server.
 If there were server side changes to the metadata (columns added/removed/changed to a form, or added/removed forms), priodbc.dll should be reloaded (by restarting the client application).

 ### Installing the ODBC Driver

+This step should be performed on the machine from which you plan to connect to the system via ODBC.

 1. Download the [Priority ODBC Driver Package](https://cdn.priority-software.com/upgrades/var/odbc/22.1/priodbc.zip).
 2. Extract the contents of the zip file to a folder of your choice.
 For example, if you extracted it in the root C:\ drive, you'd have a new folder *C:\\priodbc*.